United Nations Editorial Manual Online

-If a document is not issued in all of the official languages, as may occur in corrigenda, the notation Original: English is replaced with Arabic only, Chinese only, English, French and Russian only and the like.
+If a document is not issued in all of the official languages, the notation Original: English is replaced with Arabic only, Chinese only, English, French and Russian only and the like.

 In the upper left-hand corner of the cover page, under the masthead, information is given on the body concerned (in certain cases only), the session, and the number and title of the item of the agenda of that session to which the document relates.

 In the case of the General Assembly, the reference is to an item of the preliminary list, or an item of the provisional agenda, or an item of the agenda as adopted at the start of the session.
 A footnote reference is provided for the preliminary list and the provisional agenda; there is no footnote for the adopted agenda (for more detailed information on the various stages of the agenda of the General Assembly, see Editorial guidelines/Basic Documents/Documents relating to the agendas of the principal organs).

 In reports and communications, a sub-item is always included after the main item, even if the two are identical, unless the sub-item is also the title of the report.